luyzfern4ndo/nlw6-valoriza/README.md

 ## :fire: How to install

-You must clone this repository and through terminal type the following:
+You must clone this repository and through terminal type the following commands:

 ```bash
 # Clone the repository